MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-sentinel-guide.md

 ## Step 2: Create and deploy a Sentinel Playbook

-Azure Sentinel Playbooks (also called Logic Apps) will allow Azure to ingest the collected Teams data.
+Azure Sentinel Playbooks (also called Logic Apps) will allow Azure to ingest your collected Teams data.
+The Logic App queries Office 365 to find the audit data it writes into the Azure Sentinel workspace.